adrianolszewski/Logistic-regression-is-regression/Simulations-how-well-logistic-regression-models-approximate-classic-tests-of-proportions.md

 **By applying Wald's, LR (Likelihood Ratio), or Rao testing procedure to an appropriate model you will be (mostly) able to reproduce the same (or pretty equivalent) hypotheses as the ordinary statistical tests do.**

 ## But why?
 It's SLOW!
-Let's be honest - model-based testing is **MUCH SLOWER** than running a test.
+Let's be honest - model-based testing is **MUCH SLOWER** than running a plain good-old test.
 Just try.
 When I performed these simulations, at these sample sizes tests completed calculations immediately, while for the model it took 2-3 seconds.
-Now add to this calculation of the AME, emmeans, some adjustments for degrees of freedom and you'll get about 5 seconds at just few dozens of observations.
+Now add to this calculation of the AME, emmeans, some adjustments for degrees of freedom and you'll get about 5-10 seconds at just few dozens of observations.
 Now, imagine you run these procedures over a multiply imputed (MICE) dataset.
-For just 20 imputed datasets x 5 seconds it's 100 seconds.
-In contrast, ordinary testing in this setting will take about 3-5 seconds.
+For just 20 imputed datasets x 5-10 seconds it's **100-200 seconds**.
+At work, on larger data, with more complex models, not rarely it took **5-10 minutes** to complete.
+In contrast, ordinary testing in this setting may take **no more than just few seconds**.

 ## OK, but try doing THIS with classic tests!
+Classic tests are "simple" (often - yes), FAST and... did I say simple?
+Simple test = simple scenarios.

+A more advanced inferential analysis often goes FAR beyond that these tests can do.

 - ordinary tests won't allow you to control for covariates.
-Goodbye more advanced experimental research.
+Goodbye more advanced analyses.
-- most classic tests cannot handle more complex designs, like m x n-way testing.
-Want to test for something in multiple groups rendered by `sex * visit * treatment_arm`?
+- most classic tests cannot handle more complex m x n-way designs.
+Want to test some outcome across multiple groups rendered by `sex * visit * treatment_arm`?
 Forget!
+You will likely need to run multiple simple tests and they won't be able to detect inter-variable relationships.
-- most classic tests won't be able to test interactions between the factors (modern ones, like ATS (ANOVA-Type Statistic) or WTS (Wald-Type S.) can do, but only in a limited scope.
+- most of the classic tests won't be able to test interactions between multiple factors (a few modern ones, like ATS (ANOVA-Type Statistic) or WTS (Wald-Type Statistic) can do this, but only in a limited scope (1-level interaction between just 2 factors).
-- classic tests won't allow you to test specific simple effects via contrasts, e.g.: "Arm: Treatment | Male vs Female at Visit 3" vs. "Arm: Control | Male vs Female at Visit 3".
-For a model-based testing it's a piece of cake.
+- classic tests won't allow you to test simple effects via contrasts, e.g.: "Visit: 3, Arm: Treatment | Male vs Female effect" vs. "Visit 3, Arm: Control | Male vs Female effect". **For the model-based testing it's a piece of cake**.
 - you may simply NOT KNOW which test to use!
 Believe me or not, there are 850+ (EIGHT HUNDRED FIFTY!) statistical tests and counting.
-A colleague of mine is counting them for years.
+A colleague of mine has been counting them for years (with my little support).
 With a model - you don't care about all these "version", just provide the formula, set some parameters and test the hypotheses you need.
+Need a trest for trend?
+Just user ordinal factor for your time variable.
 - and you will obtain standard errors and confidence intervals for these comparisons!
 - Want to test some hypotheses jointly?
 Forget with classic tests!
+- Want to effectively adjust for multiple testing using parametric exact method employing the estimated effects and covariaces through the multivariate t distribution ("MVT")?
+This is far better than Bonferroni :-) But forget with simple tests!

+Fair enough?

 ## Conclusions
 So you can see with your own eyes, that model-based testing has LOTS of advantages.
 But sometimes you will need just a simple, classic test that runs FAST.
 Especially, if you have lots of tests to do under multiple imputation conditions, with lengthy data, and you are approaching a deadline :-)